SocketCluster/socketcluster/README.md

 See bottom of page for details (Benchmark #2).

-SoketCluster is a fast, highly scalable HTTP + WebSocket (engine.io) server which lets you build multi-process realtime systems/apps that make use of all CPU cores on a machine/instance.
+SocketCluster is a fast, highly scalable HTTP + WebSocket (engine.io) server which lets you build multi-process realtime systems/apps that make use of all CPU cores on a machine/instance.
 It removes the limitations of having to run your Node.js server as a single thread.